consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-feature-title text="Alerts" score="4" >}}

-Alerting in New Relic is based around “policies” that have trigger conditions.
-A “Golden Signals” policy is auto-created on installing the monitoring agent which sets up some basic email alerts on server CPU %.
+Alerting in New Relic is based around "policies" that have trigger conditions.
+A "Golden Signals" policy is auto-created on installing the monitoring agent which sets up some basic email alerts on server CPU %.
 Trigger conditions are most flexible if defined using NRQL but there are some templates provided for server monitoring.
 You can attach runbooks to notifications and configure channels such